A pile of kid-sized unicycles with brightly colored wheels

 Other unicycle makers

 There are a number of other quality manufacturers.
 Kris Holm (KH) makes the most popular high-end unicycles for MUni, trials/street, and distance riding.
-Torker has a line which is similar to the Club/Nimbus, although we would recommend avoiding the cheapest of that line, the CX.
+QU-AX is a German company which makes mostly mid-to-high-end unis; not as easily available in the U.S. but good if you find one.
+Sun has an entry-level line which is similar to the Club/Nimbus.

 What about a used unicycle?